wpsharks/s2member-kb/tutorials/2015/281-generating-giftredemption-codes-via-php.md

 toc-enable: true
 ---

 s2Member provides an easy-to-use shortcode called [`[s2Member-Gift-Codes /]`](http://s2member.com/kb-article/can-i-sell-gift-certificates/).
 The shortcode makes it easy to create and sell Gift Codes (aka: Redemption Codes) to new and/or existing customers in a variety of ways. **However**, a developer might like to generate these codes on their own, in response to specific events that occur.

 This can be done using PHP tags in s2Member Pro.

 ## PHP Code Samples

 _**Note:** These samples require PHP 5.4+._

-### Generate one new gift/redemption code (100% off discount).
+### 100% Off

 ```php
 <?php